Special points on intersections of hypersurfaces: Computing bounds on flj(m)

 \end{example}

-While implementing a bailout threshold---some sort of process to decide when we should give up on a complicated calculation---can marginally address this issue, we outline two more effective strategies here.
+These explosions can make searching for the optimal $\ell$ of Theorem \ref{thm:sharpening_bound_on_RD} computationally expensive.
+While implementing a bailout threshold can marginally address this issue, we outline two more effective strategies here.

-Firstly, as shown in Example \ref{exam:many_accessory_irrationalities}, the number of calculations needed to obtain estimates grows dramatically with $n$ and are concentrated in low degrees.
-In particular, given the accumulation of quadratic terms, we include a formula for direct computation of $f_j^\ell(m_2)$ via our Lemmas.
+Firstly, as shown in Example \ref{example:many_accessory_irrationalities}, the number of calculations needed to obtain estimates grows dramatically with $n$ and becomes concentrated in the lower degree terms.
+Given the high volume of maximally quadratic obliterations that must be evaluated in these recursions, we provide a closed-form formula for the direct computation of $f_j^\ell(m_1, m_2)$ to bypass several layers of recursive calls.